Bounds on Unique-Neighbor Codes: Introduction and Main Problems

-When the factor graph is a bounded-degree expander graph, we say that $\mathcal{C}$ is an {\em expander code}.
-Such codes belong to the class of low density parity-check (LDPC) codes introduced by Gallager \cite{ldpc}.
-A major reason for the great interest in such codes \cite{ldpc, ldpc message passing, Zyablov Pinsker} is that message-passing algorithms can decode them efficiently.
-Specifically, in a highly influential paper \cite{SipSpi}, Sipser and Spielman showed that message-passing algorithms can efficiently decode expander codes even when linearly many (in $n$) errors occur.
+When the factor graph is a bounded-degree expander graph, we say that $\mathcal{C}$ is an \emph{expander code}.
+Such codes belong to the class of low density parity check (LDPC) codes introduced by Gallager \cite{gallager1962low}.
+An important feature of such codes is that they can be efficiently decoded, using message-passing algorithms~\cite{gallager1962low, richardson2001capacity, zyablov1975estimation}.
+In a highly influential paper \cite{sipser1996expander}, Sipser and Spielman showed that message-passing algorithms can efficiently decode expander codes even when linearly many (in $n$) errors occur.
 The performance of the algorithm depends on the unique-neighbor expansion of the graph's bipartite adjacency matrix.
-We briefly describe the algorithm and refer the reader to the original paper and to survey articles \cite{ldpcsurvey, Richardson Urbanke, ldpc2} for a full account: \begin{itemize} \item We associate with an $m\times n$ binary matrix $A$ a bipartite graph $(U,V;E)$ with $|U|=m, |V|=n$.
-The $i$-th vertex in $U$ is adjacent to the $j$-vertex in $V$ iff $a_{ij}=1$.
-Let $y$ be (an $n$-bit) received word.
-We think of $y$ as the indicator vector of some subset $Y\subseteq V$.
-A vertex $u\in U$ is considered {\em satisfied} if it has an even number of neighbors in $Y$.
-Notice that $y\in \mathcal{C}$ iff all vertices in $U$ are satisfied. \item Every vertex $v_j\in V$ counts how many of its neighbors in $U$ are satisfied resp.\ unsatisfied.
-If the number of unsatisfied neighbors exceeds that of the satisfied ones, we flip the $j$-th bit of $y$. \item Recalculate and repeat, until a word in $\mathcal{C}$ is reached. \end{itemize}

-The assumptions made in \cite{SipSpi} are expressed in terms of $G$'s {\em expansion}, a notion and concept of immense importance in computer science mathematics and more (see \cite{hlw} for a comprehensive survey).
-We say that $G=(U,V;E)$ has $(\alpha,\beta)$-{\em expansion from $V$ to $U$} if every subset $Z\subset V$ of cardinality $|Z|\le\alpha |V|$ has at least $\beta|Z|$ distinct neighbors in $U$.
-In defining $G$'s {\em unique-neighbor expansion} we consider for $Z$ as above, only those vertices in $U$ that have {\em exactly one neighbor} in $Z$.
-In contrast with the extensive literature on expansion, unique-neighbor expansion is still not very well understood.
+For more on this subject, see \cite{dowling2017fast, guruswami2006iterative, hoory2006expander, richardson2008modern, shokrollahi2004ldpc, viderman2013linear}.